Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 ## Sick Days

-Sick days are considered PTO and should be recorded as such in the company's HR system, [Zenefits](https://www.zenefits.com/).
+Sick days are considered time off and will be reduced from your total available PTO.
+All sick days must be recorded as such in the company's HR system, [Zenefits](https://www.zenefits.com/).

 ## Conference Days

 Development and design employees (including apprentices) receive PTO for 3 conference days annually.
-These may be used to attend an industry focused event.
+These may be used to attend an industry focused event that must be approved by a manager prior when requesting the time.
 These additional PTO days do not roll over to the next year.

 ## Unpaid Time Off